Independent equity research

 All BUY.

-Proβative opens with five long positions in US mid-cap public equity.
+Probative opens with five long positions in US mid-cap public equity.
 Each is the output of the same disciplined process — filings-grounded, citation-backed, decided by a written rule rather than an opinion.
-Names tagged ★carry our internal high-conviction marker (Piotroski F ≥ 7 and Altman Z ≥ 2.6).

 Four things,